yernazarov/yernazarov/README.md

 ## Hi there 👋

-22 years old Java backend developer.
+Java backend developer.
 Skilled in using Spring framework.
 Solved 200+ algorithmic problems in Leetcode and participated in several programming competitions.
 Languages: Kazakh, Russian, English (IELTS 7.0), Turkish

 ### 💻 Tech Stack